Table of Contents[Hide][Show]

 The Liberty Café is located near the gift shop in the basement and served a limited menu where we ate some combination of chicken nuggets and fries.
 The food wasn’t anything to covet, but we filled our bellies.

-TravelingMom tip: If you want to eat at the Terrace Grill, it’s important to know that it’s only available in the summer months.
+TravelingMom Tip: If you want to eat at the The Gardens, it’s important to know that it’s only available in the summer months.
 The Liberty Café in the lower level is open year-round.

 What’s the highlight of Casa Loma?